houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 For our current purposes, the hierarchy allows us to visualise that we can have different kinds of language denoting mechanism.
 Each kind corresponding to a particular level in the hierarchy.
 For example, we have regular language denoting mechanisms.
 I come back to this concept later on but for now let's say that a language denoting mechanism is regular if and only if the class of languages it denotes *is* the class of regular languages.

 ![Regular language denoting mechanism](/images/irregular-javascript-expressions/regular_language_denoting_mechanism.webp)

-### 1.4 Cashing-out and examination strategy

-As previously mentioned, my cashing-out strategy begins by analysing the claim that "JavaScript regular expressions are not regular" as the claim that "JavaScript regular expressions are not a regular language denoting mechanism".
-In doing so, the tension between JavaScript and theoretical regular expressions become aparent since theoretical regular expressions are a regular language denoting mechanism.
-To properly examine, I proceed as follows.

-I informally define the class of regular languages in order to properly understand that class of languages that regular language denoting mechanisms denote.
-These machines constitute the quintessential language denoting mechanism that defines the class of regular languages.

-I show how both JavaScript and theoretical regular expressions are language denoting mechanism by observing their syntax rules and that each regular expression denotes a language.
-In particular, both these observations satisfy the two previously mentioned properties of a language denoting mechanism.

-I explain how theoretical regular expressions (by their equivalence to DFAs, NFAs and regular grammars) are a regular language denoting mechanism.

-I consider the counter-example `/^(a*)b+\1$/` containing a backreference.
-I show how this is an instance which denotes.
-It denotes a context-free language.
-I show that there's at least one instance of a JavaScript regular expression that does not denote a regular language.
-In other words, JavaScript regular expressions denote a proper superclass of regular languages.
-So,  As a plus, I also show how that particular counter-example denotes a context-free language by looking at the class of machines called pushdown automata (PDAs).

-To clarify, here's an informal argument summarising my examination.

-1. A language denoting mechanism is a well-defined system for denoting a class of languages.
-2. JavaScript regular expressions are a well-defined system for denoting a class of languages.
-3. So, JavaScript regular expressions are a language denoting mechanism.

-4. A language denoting mechanism is regular if and only if the class of languages it denotes *is* the class of regular languages.
-5. Due to backreferences, JavaScript regular expressions denote a proper superclass of regular languages.
-6. So, JavaScript regular expressions are not a regular language denoting mechanism.

-7. To say that "JavaScript regular expressions are not regular" is to say that "JavaScript regular expressions are not a regular language denoting mechanism".
-Therefore, JavaScript regular expressions are not regular.

 ## 2. Regular languages